 The University of Montevallo is committed to providing an educational and employment environment free of harassment and other forms of discrimination on the basis on race, religion, color, gender, sexual orientation, gender identity, gender expression, age, genetic information, disability, national origin, or veteran status against individuals or groups of individuals is not tolerated on campus.
-University policies relating to harassment and/or discrimination are published, and our Sexual Misconduct, Nondiscrimination, and Harassment policy can be found by clicking here.
+University policies relating to harassment and/or discrimination are published, in our Sexual Misconduct, Nondiscrimination, and Harassment policy.

 The University of Montevallo also prohibits retaliation against any person opposing discrimination or participating in any discrimination investigation or complaint process internal or external to the institution.
 Sexual harassment, sexual assault, dating and domestic violence, and stalking are forms of sex discrimination, which are prohibited under Title IX and by our Sexual Misconduct, Nondiscrimination, and Harassment policy.

 Any person may report sex discrimination (whether or not the person reporting is the person alleged to have experienced the conduct), in person, by mail, telephone, video, or email using the contact information listed for the Title IX Coordinator.
-A report may be made at any time (including non-business hours) by using this link.
+A report may be made at any time (including non-business hours) by using this UM CARES and Maxient Reporting link.